How can you tell when a company has a strong culture?

 TD: And when you do lose someone – no matter the reason – it takes 3-9 months minimum to have a new person brought up to speed.
 So you have 9 months of salary that you’re paying that person, plus the salary of the trainer, and potentially severance for the person who left initially.
 Recruiting costs, interview time – it’s expensive to lose people!

 I’ve read various stats that find it takes anywhere from 90%-300% of a person’s annual salary to replace them.
 It’s not a nominal number.
-So we need to start thinking of company culture as a profit centre, rather than a loss leader.
+So we need to start thinking of company culture as a profit center, rather than a loss leader.

 Some of the tactics we use to measure success in culture here at 360 are: